ringlej/ptxdist/doc/environment.rst

 all required packages and documentation (at least for software components which are available to the public).

-In order to build , the following source archives have to be available on the development host:
+In order to build |ptxdistBSPName|, the following source archives have to be available on the development host:

  * ptxdist-\ |ptxdistVendorVersion|\ .tar.bz2